ejschulte/hpecom-golang/readme.md

-### Golang module for HPE Greenlake for Compute Ops Management
+# Golang module for HPE Greenlake for Compute Ops Management

+Work in progress...
+Basic GET functions implemented.
+More to come.